+There are a lot of nursing home lawsuit in Maryland for a reason.
 The state of elder care in the United States is incredibly poor.
 Sending a loved one to a nursing home has become more and more difficult, not for lack of quantity, but for lack of quality care.
 The problem is especially big in Maryland, where malpractice, malnutrition, and plain bad care run rampant throughout the elder care system.
-If the amount of lawsuits filed are any indication, some of the lowest quality care facilities are in Prince George’s County (P.G.) and Baltimore City.
+If the number of lawsuits filed are any indication, some of the lowest quality care facilities are in Prince George’s County (P.G.) and Baltimore City.
 You can argue that these are the best jurisdictions for plaintiffs so, of course, all of the cases get filed there.
 But you can also read the list of complaints and inspections that the government does.
 Trust me, P.G.
 County and Baltimore City are not great jurisdictions for nursing homes.

 Types of Nursing Home Negligence